codio/site/source/blog/articles/2013/03/codio-for-education.html.md

 To get you interested, take a look below.
 It's a real and fully functioning IDE.
 It's fast, doesn't require signup, can be embedded anywhere and is being aggressively developed.
 However, as a vehicle for providing working code tutorials and examples, it's a great start.
 Once we've added our annotation features, we think it'll be awesome.

+Or, <a href="https://codio.com/fmay/Impress/tree/Impress/index.html" target="_blank">click here</a> to see the IDE full size.

 <iframe width="950" height="600" src="https://codio.com/fmay/Impress/tree/Impress/index.html" style="margin:20px 0;"></iframe>

-Over the next couple of months (with some <a href="http://twitter.com/home/?status=Codio%20web%20platform%20turns%20your%20%23code%20into%20interactive%20tutorials%20%26%20code%20samples.%20%20https%3A%2F%2Fcodio.com%2Fblog%2F2013%2F03%2Fcodio-for-education%2F.%20Gr8%20for%20%23Education%20%26%20%23developers%20" target="_blank">verbal encouragement</a> from the community) we'll be adding a lot of very cool stuff to Codio, so people can teach and learn in code's natural home - the IDE.
+Over the next couple of months (with some <a href="http://twitter.com/home/?status=Codio%20web%20platform%20turns%20your%20%23code%20into%20interactive%20tutorials%20%26%20code%20samples.%20%20https%3A%2F%2Fcodio.com%2Fs%2Fblog%2F2013%2F03%2Fcodio-for-education%2F%20-%20gr8%20for%20%23Education%20%26%20%23developers%20" target="_blank">verbal encouragement</a> from the community) we'll be adding a lot of very cool stuff to Codio, so people can teach and learn in code's natural home - the IDE.
 You'll be able to add guided tours, rich text explanations that pop-up as you explore the project, audio, and even videos that [for example] show screen output when a piece of code executes.

 You'll be able to set this all up from your own IDE as well as within Codio, and it will not interfere with or mess up your code.